ezy/statice/source/_posts/The-Essential-Roles-You’ve-Never-Heard-Of-for-Successful-Software-Delivery-in-an-Agile-Team.md

 ## Summary

-A large organisation with the right people who loosely fit this structure, can quite literally save millions of dollars in delivery costs, and their product has the highest chance of succeeding and being fit for market.
+A large organisation with the right people who loosely fit this structure, can quite literally save millions of dollars in delivery costs, and their product has the highest chance of succeeding and being the best fit for market.
 The flow on effects of this are success.
-The whole thing isn’t a strict science, but more of an art which is why people are the most important aspect
+The whole thing isn’t a strict science, but more of an art.
+For this reason, the right people are essential to the formula, and without them you might as well not start.